adgellida/chocolateyautomaticpackages/ReadMe.md

 UNMAINTAINED
 =============================================

-This doesn't mean that occasionally I update any packages or that finished updating all, at another time.
+Right now I'm off on chocolatey.
+This doesn't mean that occasionally I update any packages or that I finished updating all, at another time.

+If you detect a package outdated you have a lot of options to get it updated.
+* Create a thread on [forum](https://groups.google.com/forum/#!forum/chocolatey) and demand a new maintainer for these package.
+Maintainer contact me to get maintainer permissions on these package and he has the responsability to get package updated.
+* If your knowledge maintaning packages is average contact me at adgellida@gmail.com, write your choco username and request permissions on these package.
+* Others...

 #### A collection of automatic packages pushed to chocolatey official feed